AjinkyaSambare/Azure_AI_Connect/README.md

 2. Creating an OpenAI resource and obtaining your **API endpoint** and **API key**.
 3. Storing these credentials as secrets in your Streamlit app.

-In your `.streamlit/secrets.toml` file, add the following:
+In your `.secrets.toml` file, add the following:

 ```bash
 AZURE_OPENAI_API_ENDPOINT = "your_api_endpoint"